akibrhast/video_capture_with_opencv/README.md

 # SpyWareOpenCv
-The aim of this project is to utilize various python libraries and create a program that is able to:
+The aim of this project is to utilize various python libraries and create a program that is able to :
  1. Take Video
  2. Listen to audio
  3. Take Screenshots